tcochran/tcochran.github.io/docs/_posts/2023-08-12-developer-productivity.markdown

 Leaders love something quantifiable, they are looking for a simple metric to measure the effectiveness of the technology organization.
 If we report developer productivity to mean development efficiency, and only show those metrics, it reduces the developer value, simplifies product development too much.
 It may lead us to optimize too much in one direction and miss simple changes that would have a bigger difference to productivity and business impact.

+There is a couple of issues I have with terminoly.
+The first is that is singular, "developer" producivity.
+Software development is a cummalative effort from colllauges and other functions.

+The second problem is that it often leads to performance management and monitoring I often see tooling that is restriced to managers and directors, why is that?
+I am a  believer in challenging a team with a difficult goal or a problem, and their ablitiy to  find a solution.
+If we provide our teams with metrics and signals, they can use that in their continous improvment to track progess.
+This applies to product & business metrics, along with producivity metrics.
+I remember walking around the Etsy office, with average lead team graph on every monitor.
+This was to hold everyone accountable.

 ### How do developer’s help produce a successful product?

 If we look at improving time to market, often the reason for a company to look at developer productivity.
 A developer can code & ship faster, that will help productivity.
 However, they might be able to achieve the product goals by writing less code.
 It is desirable to have less code, code is a liability that has to be maintained.
 Great development in my opinion is finding a simpler solution to solve a problem, utilizing a library / third party service instead of custom code, and designing an experiment that allows us to validate the idea quicker.